 And the clincher of all for humankind.
 The curtains-down conclusion of the entire narrative of humanity; this is the ultimate counterpart to tohu va bohu, just as wise and not confused is an intermediary benchmark.
 “And there shall in no wise enter into it any thing that defiles, neither whatsoever works abomination, or makes a lie: but they which are written in the Lamb’s book of life” (Revelation 21:27).
 That’s wisdom, oneness and no confusion.

 Each one of these statements is a piece in the ongoing assembly of the puzzle picture of the creation story.
 You guessed it, or hopefully, I could say, you’re beginning to understand that the creation story is NOT the creation of PHYSICAL humans but the creation of SPIRITUAL CHILDREN, the very SONS, and DAUGHTERS of GOD.
 The time when every single human being will have had the opportunity to become wise and not confused as to the Plan of God for themselves individually, and ourselves collectively as humankind, God’s creation, that’s the real spiritual creation story.

 This blog post is an excerpt from chapter 3.4 of the book Origin of Woman.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Creation Story Conclusion: Naked and Not Ashamed.
+Please use the Social Network links just below to share this information from The Explanation, Creation Story Conclusion: Naked and Not Ashamed.
 That’s It?!